zamazan4ik/awesome-pgo/article/article.md

 Inlining is a special thing here since it influences a lot on other compiler optimizations since it gives a *context* to other optimizations - that's why it's so special.

 Each compiler has something like an internal optimization model of a *generic* application.
-Multiple hardcoded constants like [inlining thresholds](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Analysis/InlineCost.cpp#L57) and similar stuff - that's it.
+Multiple hardcoded constants like [inlining thresholds](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Analysis/InlineCost.cpp#L57), [LTO constants](https://issues.chromium.org/issues/40219076) and similar stuff - that's it.
 The caveat here is that these constants are made/calculated for a generic problem but not for your specific use case.
 JIT compiler can avoid such a limitation via collecting all required information about your workload and tune these constants dynamilcally on a target machine.
 AOT compiler has no such ability since it doesn't work on a target machine.
 And it's a problem since we miss huge optimization opportunity with AOT.

 Here PGO comes to the game.
 Profile-Guided Optimization is an attempt to eliminate this gap between JIT and AOT world with an idea to collect runtime statistics about our application and pass this information to the compiler.